arbyste/jp-mining-note/docs/docs/updating.md

-# Updating Yomichan's Anki Card Format
+# Updating Yomitan's Anki Card Format

-To update the Yomichan Format, the steps should be almost the same as the one specified already in the [setup](setupyomichan.md#yomichan-fields).
+To update the Yomitan Format, the steps should be almost the same as the one specified already in the [setup](setupyomitan.md#yomitan-fields).
-The most important difference is that if a new field was added or a field has been renamed, then **the field will not show up automatically in Yomichan**.
+The most important difference is that if a new field was added or a field has been renamed, then **the field will not show up automatically in Yomitan**.

 <!--
 The only way to refresh the fields as of writing this (2022/09/06) is to change the `Model` at the top right hand corner to something else, and then switching back to `JP Mining Note`.

-Hopefully in the future, there will be a `refresh` button in Yomichan itself to avoid all this trouble.
+Hopefully in the future, there will be a `refresh` button in Yomitan itself to avoid all this trouble.
 -->

 !!! warning